Hiking Adventures with Puppies and Young Dogs

 • Leash and long leash: A sturdy leash is a must to keep your dog close to you, especially in areas where they need to be leashed.
 Additionally, a long leash can be useful in giving your dog some freedom to explore while still maintaining control.

-• Water and food bowls: Keep your dog hydrated and nourished by bringing collapsible water and food bowls.
+• Water and bowls: Keep your dog hydrated and nourished by bringing collapsible water and food bowls.
 These are lightweight and easy to carry, ensuring that your dog stays hydrated and fueled throughout the hike.

 • Dog backpack for carrying supplies: If your dog is physically capable, consider getting a backpack specifically designed for dogs.
 This allows them to carry their own supplies such as water, snacks, and even some of your gear.